 My Russian devilled eggs recipe makes very moreish Russian stuffed eggs with a creamy filling of the yolks of hard-boiled eggs mashed with mayonnaise, mustard, paprika, dill pickles, purple shallots, and perfumed dill.
 A feature on the zakuski buffets before the elaborate banquets of Russian emperors they were popularised during the Soviet period.

 This Russian devilled eggs recipe will make you another Russian retro-classic which, like chicken Kiev and beef Stroganoff, spread like wildfire around the world with post-war Russian refugees.
 Devilled eggs would go on to feature on formica trays of hors d’oeuvres at every swinging soirée from Sydney to San Francisco in the 1960s and Seventies.

 This Russian devilled eggs recipe is the latest in our recently revived Weekend Eggs recipe series for quintessential egg breakfast and brunch dishes from around the world, which we launched with Grantourismo over a decade ago.
 They make a great addition to a leisurely Sunday brunch table.

 Recipes published so far in our rebooted series include a Turkish poached eggs recipe for çılbır, a Turkish scrambled eggs dish called menemen, Calabria’s take on ‘eggs in purgatory’ with spicy ’nduja, Thailand’s son-in-law eggs (fried soft-boiled eggs), the puffy Thai omelette kai jiaw, Cambodian steamed eggs, and Singapore and Malaysia’s half-boiled eggs with kaya jam and toast.

 Before I tell you more about my Russian devilled eggs recipe, I have a favour to ask.
 Grantourismo is reader-funded.
-If you’ve enjoyed our Russian recipes, Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car or campervan or motorhome, buy travel insurance, or book a tour on Klook or Get Your Guide.
+If you’ve enjoyed our Russian recipes, Cambodian recipes or any of our recipes on the site, please consider supporting Grantourismo by using our links to book accommodation, rent a car, buy travel insurance, or book a tour on Get Your Guide.

 You can also shop our Grantourismo store for gifts for foodies, including fun reusable cloth face masks designed with Terence’s images; contribute to our epic Cambodian cuisine history and cookbook on Patreon; or purchase something on Amazon, such as these James Beard award-winning cookbooks, cookbooks by Australian chefs, classic cookbooks for serious cooks, cookbooks for culinary travellers, travel books to inspire wanderlust, gifts for Asian food lovers, picnic lovers and travellers who love photography.